 To be honest, I hate carrying a ton of money around with me.
 It's just not safe.

 Western Union is too expensive, but good if you need cash wired immediately.
 And PayPal steals 3.5% on a transfer and charges up to 4% currency conversion fees.
-Yes, I said up to 4%!
-It's 3% for the UK.
+Yes, I said up to 4%.
+It's 3% for the UK (where I'm from).

 Seriously, I waited years for this.
-You can now transfer money to Thailand with ZERO bank charges, get the MARKET RATE currency conversion and only pay a 1% fee.
+You can now transfer money to Thailand with ZERO bank charges, get the Mid Market Rate currency conversion and only pay a small fee.

-I know, it's hard to believe.
-But I'm doing it and so now are most of my readers.
+I know, it's hard to believe, but I'm doing it and so now are hundreds of readers of TheThailandLife.

-Yes I know, the Pound is weak as hell.
+Yes I know, the Pound (£) is weak and getting weaker.

-But now look at the bank transfer rates of two high-street banks.
-Transferwise beats them both, comfortably.
-I dread to think what some of the others were:
+But now look at the bank transfer rates of four high-street banks.
+Wise (formerly Transferwise) beats them both, comfortably.

 Now look at the market rate for the same time of day on XE.com.

 Unbelievable, right?
-The Transferwise rate is actually slightly better!
+The overall Wise rate is actually slightly better!

-So: not only did I get a better rate than my bank, I got a better rate than XE. com, which is the market rate.
+So: not only did I get a better rate than my bank, I got a better rate than XE. com, which is the mid-market rate.

-So altogether, with the favourable exchange rate, I saved over £50 with Transferwise over transferring through my bank!
+So altogether, with the favorable exchange rate, I saved over £50 with Wise (formerly Transferwise) over transferring with my bank!

-For my friends from the USA, here's how things sized up in dollars:
+For my friends from the USA, here's how things size up in dollars:

 I was so over the moon with my transfer that I popped off an email to them and asked if I could get more information so I could blog here about it (see below on how it works).

 They wrote back and offered to give my readers a free transfer up to £1,000/$1,000.
 Click that text link back there < to get the free gift.

-But How Does Transferwise Make Sending Money to Thailand so Cheap?
+How Does Wise (Transferwise) Make Sending Money to Thailand So Cheap?

-Well, with backing from the likes of Richard Branson, I guess anything is possible.
-But actually it's quite genius.
+Well, with investment in the company from the likes of Richard Branson, I guess anything is possible.

-Once you initiate the transfer, Transferwise searches for other people doing a transfer from the location you are sending to, and effectively swaps the currency.
+Once you initiate the transfer, Wise searches for other people doing a transfer from the location you are sending to, and effectively swaps the currency.

-Of course, money transfers being as frequent as they are, this means there's usually several matchers available, making the process damn quick.
-My first one completed within 48 hours.
+Of course, money transfers being as frequent as they are, this means there's usually several matchers available, making the process very quick.

-The process is completed by making several individual conversions using effective market exchange rates work in your favour.
+The process is completed by making several individual conversions using effective market exchange rates that work in your favor.